sam-thetutor/ArticleLab/JunoArticle.md

 The above code established the required connection to our remote Github repo, and pushes all our project code to that repo.Now every time we make changes to our project, all we have to do is push these changes to our github repo and they will be deployed to our satellite automatically.
 [Learn more about setting up Github Actions with Juno](https://juno.build/docs/guides/github-actions)

+## Next Steps

+Now that we have successfully hosted our blog website on the blockchain, you can go ahead and add more articles to the blog to showcase your skills.
+You can also add more features on the website to make it more robust.

 ## Conclusion

-In this article, we have looked at how to create a boilerplate template project using juno, how to create a satellite from the juno console, how to connect the satellite to the our local project, deploying our project to the satellite and configuring Github Actions to automate compiling and deployment tasks for our project
+In this article, we have looked at how to create a boilerplate template project using juno, how to create a satellite from the juno console, writing code for our project, how to connect the satellite to the our local project, deploying our project to the satellite and configuring Github Actions to automate compiling and deployment tasks for our project